Suleman-814/Practical-Files/README.md

 ## 📄 License

-This repository is shared for educational purposes.
+This repository is shared for educational purposes only.